scivey/inmedia/README.md

 ```

 It's simple to implement string-based routing on top of the predicate system.
-For URI-based routing, a very basic implementation would look like this:
+A basic version for URI-based routing:

 ```javascript
 uriStringToPred = function(uri) {